 Because occupations involving physical labor dominate the local economy, Brookshire is generally considered to be a blue-collar town.
 39.35% of the Brookshire workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Brookshire is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Brookshire who work in office and administrative support (11.56%), maintenance occupations (10.69%), and food service (8.96%).

-As is often the case in a small city, Brookshire doesn't have a public transportation system that people use for their commute.
+Brookshire is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Brookshire have a very low rate of college education: just 9.74% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Brookshire has a very low overall level of education: only 9.74% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Brookshire in 2022 was $18,314, which is low income relative to Texas and the nation.
 This equates to an annual income of $73,256 for a family of four.
 However, Brookshire contains both very wealthy and poor people as well.